-The fair value of the share options granted during the six months ended 30 June 2020 was estimated at HK\$4.54 per option (six months ended 30 June 2019: HK\$4.31 per option) based on the Black-Scholes pricing model.
-The following table lists the assumptions used in estimating the fair values of the share options on the date of grant.
+There were no share options granted during the six months ended 30 June 2021.
+The fair value of the share options granted during the six months ended 30 June 2020 was estimated at HK\$4.54 per option based on the Black-Scholes pricing model.
+The following table lists the assumptions used in estimating the fair value of the share options on the date of grant.

-For the Six N For the Six Months Ended

-30 、 June

-2020 2019

-Expected dividend yield 5.7% 5.7%
+Expected dividend yield 5.7%

-Expected stock price volatility 41.6% 40.7%
+Expected stock price volatility 41.6%

-Risk-free interest rate 1.5% 1.4%
+Risk-free interest rate 1.5%

-Expected average life of options (years) 6.5 6.5
+Expected average life of options (years) 6.5

-Share price on the date of grant (HK\$ per Share) 20.15 19.80
+Share price on the date of grant (HK\$ per Share) 20.15

-Exercise price (HK\$ per Share) 20.15 19.80
+Exercise price (HK\$ per Share) 20.15